RegH3x/Little-PWNy/README.md

 ## INSTALL

-In order to use those scripts you need to install the programs on which depend
+This configuration was tested on a Raspberri B.

 These are the minimum prerequisites (in addition to python 2.7):

-`# apt-get install hostapd redsocks iptables iptables-persistent ssh killall`
+`# apt-get install hostapd dnsmasq redsocks iptables iptables-persistent ssh killall`

 Python modules